DynamoDS/RefineryPrimer/03-hello-project-refinery/README.md

 # Getting Started

-Now that we're familiar with what generative design is, the basic concepts behind it and have seen some example use-cases, the next question becomes:
+Now that we're familiar with what generative design is, the basic concepts behind it, and have seen some example use-cases, the next question becomes:

 <img src="../assets/hello/hellorefinery.png" style="width:200px;"/>